 Three Ways you can Take Money out of a Limited Company

 The first thing you should ask yourself is not can I take money from the company but should I?
-The vast majority of directors who contact me have not set aside any cash buffer to counter when things go wrong.
-Notice I said when things go wrong not if!
+The vast majority of directors who contact us have not set aside any cash buffer to counter when things go wrong.
+Notice we said when things go wrong not if!
 Ok you may be regarded as being a pessimist to expect everything to go wrong all the time but only a fool expects everything to go right all the time too.
 Get the balance right and set aside 10% off the top of your sales revenues and put it to one side for a proactive cash account.
 This account should be in addition to setting aside taxes – each month!
 Yes each month – do not wait until the end of the year.

 Then and only then if you have sufficient revenues should you consider taking bonuses or dividends and even then pay them quarterly.

 Money can be Taken out of a Limited Company in the Following Ways:

 - Director’s salary, expenses and benefits